hypercore-one/incubator/docs/kind-3000-pillar-registration.md

 This document specifies a Nostr event for binding a Pillar's public key to a Nostr public key (`npub`) within the HyperCore One Incubator ecosystem.
 This creates a verifiable link between a Pillar's on-chain identity and a Nostr public key.

 This is a **regular, non-replaceable event**.
 A full history of registration events is maintained to provide an audit trail.
-Updates are managed via a sequentially increasing `sequence`.
+Updates are managed via a sequentially increasing `event_number`.

 This specification incorporates [NIP-73](https://github.com/nostr-protocol/nips/blob/master/73.md) for discoverability of events associated with the Pillar's on-chain address.